 You can look at a student line of credit from your bank.
 They are generally more competitive than a regular line of credit, and most Canadian students with a good credit history are able to qualify for up to $50,000.
-All of our programs (except the GDBA) should qualify.
+Most of our programs should qualify depending on the financial institution.

-For International students, look at financing options from your home country.
-Many organizations offer scholarships and loans for students studying graduate level programs abroad.
+For International students, you may look at financing options from your home country.
+Many organizations offer scholarships and loans for students who are studying graduate level programs abroad.

 Students who have taken undergraduate business courses may be eligible for teaching assistantship positions or marker positions.
 Qualified master's students may be hired to do various tasks such as conduct weekly tutorials, mark assignments and exams, hold office hours, respond to student emails and assist the professor of a given undergraduate course.
 Students are paid based on the number of hours worked weekly.
 The average time commitment per week is eight to ten hours.
 For more information, visit http://beedie.sfu.ca/current-students/ta/